|

 4. Do Not Sleep With Wet Hair

-It is so important to not sleep with wet hair!
-Hair is very fragile when it is wet, and even more so when you have just got out of a hot shower.
-Hot water opens up hair follicles and makes them more susceptible to damage.
+It is so vital not to sleep with wet hair!
+Hair is very fragile when it is moist, and even more so when you have just gotten out of a hot shower.

-It is fine to wash your hair at night before bed, but make sure to dry it before going to sleep, or shower early enough that your hair dries naturally before bedtime, and avoid any heat damage from blow-drying.
+It is fine to wash your hair at night before bed, but make sure to dry it before going to sleep, or shower early enough that your hair dries naturally before bedtime.

 If you are putting your hair into a French braid, it can be slightly damp.